Tin tức du lịch

-- Online meal pre-ordering service for Royal Laurel Class, Premium Laurel Class & Business Class is temporarily suspended.
+- Online main-meal selection service for Royal Laurel Class, Premium Laurel Class & Business Class is temporarily suspended.

-- For the flights over 6 hours, inflight meals are provided by tray only without course-by-course service.
-Special meals are limited to vegetarian meal, religious meal, baby meal and medical meal.
+- For flight time equals over 6 hours, inflight meals are provided by tray only without course-by-course service.
+Special meals are limited to Vegetarian Meals, Religious Based Meals, Baby Meals and Medical Meals.

-※ Due to the pandemic’s impact on inflight catering supply chain in the UK, only tray service is provided on our flights departing from London.
+※ Due to the impact of the COVID-19 epidemic on inflight catering supply chain in the UK, only tray service is provided on our flights departing from London.
 Meanwhile, special meal services are suspended since April 10.

-- For the flights under 6 hours, ready-to-eat food are provided in snack bags for all cabins.
+- For flight time under 6 hours, ready-to-eat food are provided in snack bags for all cabins.
 Vegetarian Oriental Meal is the only option for special meal.